 During a reference check call, typically the recruiter asks questions related to productivity, communication and listening skills, successes, failures, attendance, culture fit, strengths, and weaknesses.

 Although more valuable information should be attained during reference conversations by asking the right things the right way, often recruiters and hiring managers are constrained to only gaining knowledge on basic facts during these checks due to the time limit of conversations and the lack of candid responses from referees.

 And simply because they can be time consuming to conduct, traditional reference checks often happen late in the interview process, once a company has chosen a final candidate.
 This serves as a huge drawback due to confirmation bias.
 Checks tend to be just cursory at that point, rather than actually providing useful information to better inform hiring decisions, and even negative feedback is unlikely to change the hiring manager’s decision at such a late stage in the process.

-When using a digital reference check process on the other hand, the reference checks can be done quickly and automatically earlier in the process, offering valuable insights into candidates from the start, before getting too far along.
+When using a digital reference check process or reference checking service on the other hand, the reference checks can be done quickly and automatically earlier in the process, offering valuable insights into candidates from the start, before getting too far along.

 How is a reference check done?

 Traditionally, a reference check is often conducted through a lengthy phone interview.
 During this process, it is not uncommon for recruiters or hiring managers to spend hours of time chasing down references and verifying data.

 Today, we have Checkster’s digital reference checks, which allow applicants to submit reference requests online, directly to their contacts.
 Since the process is so simple, Checkster checks collect on average feedback from 6+ references, generating data-rich, actionable reports from candid reference feedback for recruiters and hiring managers to improve their hiring decisions.